kooklineapp/kooklineapp.github.io/index.md

 ## 🏄‍♂️ Surf Report & Predictions

-Introducing Kookline, your ultimate companion for tracking surf conditions and forecasts!
-Whether you're a seasoned pro or a beginner looking to catch your first wave, Kookline is here to provide you with all the essential information you need to maximize your time on the water.
+Introducing Kooks, your ultimate companion for tracking surf conditions and forecasts!
+Whether you're a seasoned pro or a beginner looking to catch your first wave, Kooks is here to provide you with all the essential information you need to maximize your time on the water.

-With Kookline, you'll have access to a comprehensive database of surf spots from around the world.
+With Kooks, you'll have access to a comprehensive database of surf spots from around the world.
 From the sunny shores of California to the exotic breaks in Bali, we've got you covered.
 Our app provides detailed information on each spot, including wave height, swell direction, wind speed and wind direction.
 Stay informed about the conditions at your favorite spots and discover new ones wherever you go.

 Stay one step ahead of the game with our powerful surf forecasting tools.
-Kookline utilizes cutting-edge technology and reliable data sources to deliver accurate and up-to-date surf forecasts.
+Kooks utilizes cutting-edge technology and reliable data sources to deliver accurate and up-to-date surf forecasts.
 Plan your sessions in advance by checking the forecast for the upcoming days and get real-time updates on changing conditions.
 Never miss a great surf day again!

 Key features: